USS Roosevelt gets third new commander in five months

 He praised the crew for “showing great fortitude in the face of adversity, and reverence and stoicism in remembrance; they have proven that fighting through the threat of infectious disease at sea can be done.”

-“The resilience and dedication to mission displayed by our Sailors during this pandemic response was truly remarkable,” Capt.
+“The resilience and dedication to mission displayed by our sailors during this pandemic response was truly remarkable,” Capt.
 Sardiello said.

 Sign up for Daily Newsletters